Free Consultation with Bard Avaulta Mesh Lawyers

 The Bard Avaulta is designed to allow tissue infiltration, which makes it very dangerous and complicated to remove the vaginal mesh.
 Complications from Bard Avalta and from mesh removal are life-changing and can be irreversible.
 Removal of eroded or infected Bard Avaulta mesh poses a risk of permanent disfigurement, hemorrhage and other potentially life-threatening problems.
 Complete Bard Avaulta mesh removal often requires multiple surgery procedures and results in scarring of pelvic tissue and muscles.

-At this time, all lawsuits over Bard Avaulta mesh are being reviewed and filed by our lawyers as individual injury claims, not as a Bard Avaulta class action suit.
+At this time, all lawsuits over Bard Avaulta mesh are being reviewed and filed by our lawyers as individual injury claims.
 With many cases involving similar allegations being filed on behalf of women throughout the United States, the Bard Avaulta litigation will likely proceed during pretrial proceedings in a very similar fashion to how a class action lawsuit would be managed.
 However, each claim will remain an individual Bard Avaulta lawsuit.

 Bard Avaulta lawsuits allege that C.R.
 Bard was negligent in the design and sale of the Avault system.
 Since the vaginal mesh was introduced, the manufacturer knew or should have known that the Bard Avaulta mesh was defective and could lead to erosion, hardening and shrinkage of the mesh materials and other complications that may have a devastating impact on women.